JohnUmeh/ANSIBLE-REFACTORING-AND-STATIC-ASSIGNMENTS-IMPORTS-AND-ROLES-/README.md

 Most Ansible users learn the one-file approach first.
 However, breaking tasks up into different files is an excellent way to organize complex sets of tasks and reuse them.

 1. Within playbooks folder, create a new file and name it site.yml – This file will now be considered as an entry point into the entire          infrastructure configuration.
 Other playbooks will be included here as a reference.
 In other words, site.yml will become a parent to all      other playbooks that will be developed.
 Including common.yml that we created previously.

 2. Create a new folder in root of the repository and name it static-assignments.
 The static-assignments folder is where all other children      playbooks will be stored.
 This is merely for easy organization of your work.
 It is not an Ansible specific concept, therefore you can        choose how you want to organize your work.
 You will see why the folder name has a prefix of static very soon.
 For now, just follow along.

-3.Move common.yml file into the newly created static-assignments folder.
+3. Move common.yml file into the newly created static-assignments folder.

-4.Inside site.yml file, import common.yml playbook.
+4. Inside site.yml file, import common.yml playbook.

 ```
 ---